 midges aren’t dangerous, they – and their bites! – can be very annoying.

 - Beware of ticks, and take precautions to avoid being bitten.
 Lyme Disease can be very dangerous, and even fatal.
-We recommend this plant-based insect repellent with thousands of great reviews on amazon!
+I recommend this plant-based insect repellent with thousands of great reviews on amazon!
 You can also use it at home to protect yourself or your loved ones from insects in your city’s parks or even your backyard.

 - Take lots of waterproof clothing.
 Even if you’re visiting Edinburgh in summer or spring, heavy rain may still arrive.
 Edinburgh – like much of the UK – has very unreliable weather, along with lots of rain.